lllyasviel/ControlNet-v1-1-nightly/README.md

 I am going to repeat these 3 times because these are very important (stop asking me what do I think of XXX other methods):

 **All other CLIP image encoder, Unclip, image tokenization, and image-based prompts are essentially and fundamentally limited.
 All those methods do NOT (!!!) work well with user prompts or additional/multiple U-Net injections.
 It is IMPOSSIBLE to make those methods work well.
 We have GIVEN UP those methods.
-See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**
+See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255), [here](https://github.com/Mikubill/sd-webui-controlnet/issues/547), and much more.**

 **All other CLIP image encoder, Unclip, image tokenization, and image-based prompts are essentially and fundamentally limited.
 All those methods do NOT (!!!) work well with user prompts or additional/multiple U-Net injections.
 It is IMPOSSIBLE to make those methods work well.
 We have GIVEN UP those methods.
-See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**
+See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255), [here](https://github.com/Mikubill/sd-webui-controlnet/issues/547), and much more.**

 **All other CLIP image encoder, Unclip, image tokenization, and image-based prompts are essentially and fundamentally limited.
 All those methods do NOT (!!!) work well with user prompts or additional/multiple U-Net injections.
 It is IMPOSSIBLE to make those methods work well.
 We have GIVEN UP those methods.
-See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**
+See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255), [here](https://github.com/Mikubill/sd-webui-controlnet/issues/547), and much more.**

 The ControlNet Shuffle is the one and only one method that has potential to work very well with all other ControlNets and user prompts.